Grin Events Logo

 According to Business News Daily, “Work-life balance is the state of equilibrium where a person equally prioritizes the demands of one’s career and the demands of one’s personal life.”
 In other words, work-life balance used to mean balancing the time we spend at work with the time we spend at home.

 Many companies embody the notion that work is only a place to work and home is a place to do everything else.
-In these environments, people are encouraged to keep their personal information private, check emotions at the door, and essentially pretend there is nothing else more important in their lives than the job at hand.
-Here, managers lead in a way that doesn’t take into account what might be going on in an employee’s personal life, such as having a baby, getting married, getting divorced, or dealing with aging parents, just to name a few situations.
-Work performance is measured strictly by results, not collaboration, innovation, or employee satisfaction.
-The perceived benefit is people will be more productive and less distracted.
+In these environments, management encourages people to keep their personal information private, check emotions at the door, and essentially pretend there is nothing more important in their lives than the job at hand.

 Our Whole Worlds at Work